 Fighting addiction

-Independent research has demonstrated that treatment can be effective – more likely so if the patient is matched with the appropriate type of treatment.
-Once in recovery, patients stop destructive behaviours and can reunite with their families, gain employment, and pay tax.
-They are no longer a burden on the health and legal systems, they do not create an addiction-triggering environment anymore.
+Independent research by the European Association for the Treatment of Addiction (EATA) has demonstrated that treatment can be effective – more likely so if the patient is matched with the appropriate type of treatment.
+Once in recovery, patients not only stop destructive behaviours, they can reunite with their families, gain employment, pay tax.
+They are no longer a burden on the health and legal systems, they do not create an addiction triggering environment anymore.

 If you feel that the impact of substance abuse on your life is getting out of hand, please take heart.
 You can reclaim your life from this illness.
 We Do Recover provides expert advice in finding the treatment centre that will best serve your needs.
 Contact us today.